fjkrch/g1-factorized-latent-locomotion/README.md

 | 44 | 0.521 |
 | **Mean** | **0.500 ± 0.020** |

-- **Mean score: 0.500 ± 0.020** under our within-factor correlation metric (chance = 0.20 for 5 factors).
-This is a custom metric, not a standard disentanglement measure (see [Evaluation Protocol](#evaluation-protocol)).
+- **Mean score: 0.500 ± 0.020** under our custom within-factor correlation metric (chance = 0.20 for 5 factors).
+This is not a standard disentanglement measure (see [Evaluation Protocol](#evaluation-protocol)).
-- The score exceeds chance by a wide margin.
-Whether 0.50 constitutes "good" disentanglement depends on the application; cross-talk between subspaces remains.
+- The score exceeds chance, indicating partial factor alignment.
+However, the metric measures correlation only — not independence, causal alignment, or invariance.
+Cross-talk between subspaces remains, and whether 0.50 constitutes meaningful alignment depends on the application.
+- No intervention experiments (clamping or perturbing individual latent dimensions) have been performed, so the correlation evidence does not establish causal factor alignment.
 - Full analysis in `figures/latent_correlation_full.png`.

-### OOD Robustness Sweeps (3 seeds: 42, 43, 44)
+### OOD Sensitivity Sweeps (3 seeds: 42, 43, 44)

 We evaluate DynaMITE and LSTM under three OOD perturbation types on the randomized task (50 episodes per level per seed). **Only DynaMITE and LSTM are compared** (the top-2 models by aggregate reward); MLP and Transformer were not included in multi-seed OOD sweeps.
+With n = 3 seeds, statistical power is low and these results should be treated as directional evidence, not definitive conclusions.

 <p align="center">
   <img src="figures/sweep_robustness_combined.png" width="700" alt="OOD robustness sweep comparison">